ibm-cloud-architecture/ibm-cloud-stencils/README.md

 DeployedTo boxes include Account Group, Instance Group, Namespace Group, Resource Group, Security Group, etc.

+### Box Boundaries

+Box border widths vary by relative importance of a boundary and shading:
+- 3pt width is used for IBM Cloud, Public Network, and Enterprise Network.
+- 2pt width is used for most boxes within IBM Cloud.
+- 1pt width is used for Cloud Services and shaded boxes within IBM Cloud.

+The 1pt width for shaded boxes is used since the shading already provides a border and the smaller width allows connectors to stand out.

 ### Box Example

 A virtual server instance is **deployed on** a subnet and **deployed to** a security group.